Introduction: As I watched the full moon rose tonight, I was inspired to write this piece about the interesting Philippine aswang.

 Merlita crawls forward with her oily hands clawing the leafy ground screaming at the attackers, but before she is able to jump from her feet towards their attackers, she is silenced by another sharpened bamboo that skewers her through her foul mouth and down her throat like a fattened pig being roasted.
 Her growling and salivating stop but her body still writhes and squirms on the dirt like a headless snake.

-With blood streaming from his side, Lucio tries to get up, but instead gets a hack from an espading, the same type of cane knife he uses in the sugarcane fields.
+With blood streaming from his side, Lucio tries to get up but instead gets a hack from an espading, a sharp cane knife he uses in the sugarcane fields.
 The weakened male aswang tries to protect himself from the blade with his crossed arms, but the burning pain from the aswang antidote of salt and garlic was too much, making him lose his strength, and as he rises to his feet, he gets bayonetted on the stomach by another wet bamboo spear.

 The couple in the middle of a bloody retribution is no longer bathed in the red full moon’s light but in blood.